SamGurr/RClub/sessions/3_3_2023_Git_workshop/20230303_time_to_git_started.md

 * 'clone' a preestablished github repository to your own laptop

-* learn how the clone process differs if you are or are not a assigned collaborator for the repository
+* learn how the clone process differs if you are or are not a collaborator for the repository

 **Below are steps supplemented with color-coded <span style="color:red">linux</span> and <span style="color:green">git</span> commands**